natebosch/dartdeps/README.md

 ```

 Use `<leadr>dl` or `<leader>dp` then type the name of a package and hit
-`<enter>` to insert a local path constraint, or a pub carrot constraint for that
+`<enter>` to insert a local path constraint, or a pub caret constraint for that
 package below the cursor.
 Use `<leader>dg` then type the name of a package, and
 optionally a git ref, and hit `<enter>` to insert a git constraint for that
 package below the cursor.